The Maharajas’ Express

-Here are some people waiting on a platform: an elderly man with a waterfall beard cascading from his wizened face onto orange robes; a young mother in a mustard-yellow sari holding a bamboozled infant wearing eyeliner; a little boy striding purposely past them to the end of the platform, curling his toes over the edge, and pissing onto the rails, a perfect golden arc glinting in the morning sun.
+Here are some people waiting on a platform: an elderly man with a waterfall beard cascading from his wizened face; a young mother in a mustard-yellow sari holding a bamboozled infant wearing eyeliner; a little boy striding purposely past them to the end of the platform, curling his toes over the edge, and pissing onto the rails, a perfect golden arc glinting in the morning sun.

 Above them, hand-painted signs cover the walls; around them, a scratchy tannoy voice babbles updates from the network.
-Nearby a dog quivers with fleas, restlessly shifting on the concrete as though expecting a relative to return on the next carriage.
+Nearby a dog quivers with fleas, then restlessly shifts on the concrete as though expecting a relative to return on the next carriage.

 Everyone is waiting for something, but they are not, in the ordinary sense of the word, waiting for my train.
 The Maharajas‘ Express is the best train in India by some measurements, and the best in the entire world by some others.
 A grand, burgundy monster too big for many of the rural stations, it is owned by the Indian government and has been designed to carry foreigners – and to be seen and photographed by locals.
 For the onlookers on these platforms, the Maharajas‘ seems to say: wait long enough and you too could make it on here.